cescoffier/introduction-to-vert.x/intro-to-vertx-post-3.md

 }
 ```

 It’s basically the same code as before, except that we change the request handler.
 We pass `router::accept` to the handler.
 You may not be familiar with this notation.
 It’s a reference to a method (here the method `accept` from the `router` object).
-In other worlds, it instructs vert.x to call the accept method of the router when it receives a request.
+In other words, it instructs vert.x to call the accept method of the router when it receives a request.

 Let’s try to see if this work: